 Specifically, most flies have filthy habits that make them efficient disease transmitters.
-Disease causing organisms are picked up by flies from garbage, sewage, rotting debris, dead animal carcasses, animal excrement, etc and are directly transmitted to us by way of their mouthparts or through their vomit or feces to our food, our food preparation surfaces, our sanitary items and to almost anything that we contact.
+Disease-causing organisms are picked up by flies from garbage, sewage, rotting debris, dead animal carcasses, animal excrement, etc. They are directly transmitted to us by way of their mouthparts or through their vomit or faeces to our food, food preparation surfaces, sanitary items, and almost anything we contact.

 Most flies lay their eggs in warm moist materials that will furnish a food source for the developing larvae (maggot).
 Animal and human faeces, garbage, diaper bags, rotting vegetables, and even ground with excess organic matter will provide a suitable egg depository.
 Once deposited, the egg hatches and larvae resembling a small yellowish worm called a maggot emerges.
 Fly larvae will normally pupate or form a hard brown coloured pupa shell around their body in 4 -7 days.
 When fully developed, the adult fly breaks open the end of the pupa shell and emerges.
 Adult flies are often ready to mate within hours of pupating.
 In fact, during warm weather, most of them can have 2 or 3 generations per month.
 In other words, the average adult fly lives about 20 days.

 Usually, fly infestation build over the summer and are the greatest during the early fall months.
 At the end of the fall, they are preparing to overwinter and remain in their pupal casings, protected from the elements.
 It is thought that flies, like most insects, will secrete an “antifreeze protein” while in their pupal case, which protects them from the cold and the harsh winter elements.
 This is why they are found as far north as Alaska and Northern Canada.